araddon/qlbridge/FilterQL.md

 FilterQL
 =============================

+FilterQL is a record filtering language for finding/search.
+It is analogus to the SQL WHERE expression or the _filter/query_ part of the Elasticsearch dsl.
+* Used For filtering/finding/searching
-FilterQL is a filter (Where clause) expression syntax that varies from traditional SQL in it allows a DSL'esque expression of AND/OR nesting and reference to other named Filters.
+* Departs from traditional SQL by allowing a DSL'esque expression
+  * `AND ( expression, expression2)` instead of `expression AND expression2`
+  * allows referrencing named embedded Filters (other named *FilterQL* statements)

 ```
+# Select Filter clauses allow projection
+SelectFilter     = "SELECT" [Columns] Filter

+# Filter clauses are Filter only, no projection
 Filter         = "FILTER" Phrase [FROM] [ALIAS]

 Phrase         = AND | OR | Expression
 AND            = "AND" (Phrase1, Phrase2, ...) # Nested ANDs may be folded into the toplevel AND
 OR             = "OR" (Phrase1, Phrase2, ...)  # Nested ORs may be folded into the toplevel OR
 Expression     = NOT
                | Comparison
                | EXISTS
                | IN
                | INTERSECTS
                | CONTAINS
                | LIKE
                | FilterPointer
 NOT           = "NOT" Phrase # Multiple NOTs may be folded into a single NOT or removed
 Comparison    = Identifier ComparisonOp Literal
 ComparisonOp  = ">" | ">=" | "<" | "<=" | "=="